 Cynata is an Australian stem-cell research company listed on the ASX in 2013.

-To buy stocks you’ll need to find a broker – you can use the table below to compare online brokers (aka stock trading platforms) available in Singapore For stocks listed on the NYSE or NASDAQ you’ll need to find a platform with access to US stock markets.
+To buy shares you’ll need to find a broker or online brokers (aka share trading platforms) available in South Africa.
+There aren’t any coronavirus-related biotech companies whose stocks you can invest in on the JSE, at the time of writing.
+For stocks listed on the NYSE, ASX or NASDAQ you’ll need to find a platform with access to international stock markets.

 More guides on Finder